ngocbh/codeforces-management-tools/README.md

 ## Acknowledgement

 This project is sponsored and led by Prof. Do Phan Thuan, Hanoi University of Science and Technology.
-Thank Thai Do (Dec1mo) and Tung Tran (tungtran309) helping me to develop this project.
+Thank Thai Do (Dec1mo) and Tung Tran (tungtran309) for helping me to develop this project.